salehakhatun/ETL-Project/ETL-Project/Saleha/README.md

 1. Created world happiness db in PostgreSQL with seperate tables.
 2. Imported data into tables directly from Pandas using SQL Alchemy engine.
-1. Used Pymongo to create a connection from Pandas to MongoDB local host.

 **Insights**